-Personal computers work better for accessing multimedia content, formatting, and turning in assignments.
-Although helpful for quick access to communication or specific items, tablets, pads, or telephones are not recommended for primary computing use with this course.
+Personal computers work better for accessing, formatting, and turning in assignments than do tablets, pads, or telephones.
 Most computers are adequate for this course although, should something happen to your computer during this class, it is a good idea to have a back-up plan in place.
+Computers available for student use at CR are sufficient.